|The Green Papers|

 Presidential Nominating Process

-Precinct Conventions: February 2020 (presumably)
+Precinct Conventions: Circa February 2020 (date not set)

 County Conventions: March 2020 (presumably)